 1. Foster Customer Experience at all Levels

-If you run or manage a company that is still trying to come to terms with its company culture and philosophy, it will be harder to communicate that any significant improvement must be addressed by the company as a whole.
+If you run or manage a company that is still trying to come to terms with its company culture and philosophy, it will be harder to communicate that significant improvement relies upon the efforts of the company as a whole.
 Businesses can get off track or slowly lose sight of why they are in the business to begin with – the customers.
 To get back on track, upper-management needs to reintroduce the focus on customers.
-New products, procedures and services should revolve around how it will improve the lives of your customers.
+New products, procedures, and services should revolve around how it will improve the lives of your customers.
 Once customers become the true focus, then everyone from sales, marketing, and upper-management can see how they individually impact the customer experience.

 2. Build Relationships